Overview

 IMPORTANT: Make sure to use the save button at the top of the page to save your changes after rearranging links or creating Menu Groups.

-Once created, the Custom Role can be assigned with the Menu Layout by clicking on the vertical ellipsis (three dots) button located on the right side of each Menu Group or link.
-From the dropdown menu, select "Add custom role".
+Once created, the Custom Role can be assigned in Menu Layout by clicking the vertical ellipsis (three dots) on the right side of a Menu Group or link and selecting Add custom role.

 Additional Functionality